5T33Z0/OC-Little-Translated/Content/09_Board-ID_VMM-Spoof/README.md

 > [!TIP]
 >
-> If you are using an SMBIOS of a T2 Model and your system does not require Boot Patches, you can use iBridged kext instead or RestrictEvent kext ([More details](/Content/S_System_Updates/OTA_Updates.md))
+> If you're using an SMBIOS from a T2 model and your system doesn't require root patching with OpenCore Legacy Patcher, you can use the iBridged kext instead of RestrictEvents ([More details](/Content/S_System_Updates/OTA_Updates.md)).
+However, this scenario is unlikely since macOS Tahoe requires root patches just to re-enable audio.

 Normally, macOS wouldn't be able to receive System Update Notifications (and therefore wouldn't be able to download OTA System Updates) under the following conditions: